tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Custom Comparators**

 Each column family can register a custom key comparison function (memcmp, string, numeric, or user-defined) that determines sort order consistently across the entire system--memtable, SSTables, block indexes, and iterators all use the same comparison logic.
+Once a comparator is registered, it cannot be changed for the duration of the column family's lifecycle.

 **Configuration and Lifecycle**

-The skip list's flush threshold (`memtable_flush_size`), maximum level, and probability parameters are configurable per column family, allowing tuning for specific workloads.
+The skip list's flush threshold (`memtable_flush_size`), maximum level, and probability parameters are configurable per column family.
 When the memtable reaches the size threshold, it becomes immutable and is queued for flushing while a new active memtable is created.
 The immutable memtable is flushed to disk as an SSTable by a background thread pool, with reference counting ensuring the memtable isn't freed until all readers complete and the flush finishes.
 Each memtable is paired with a WAL (Write-Ahead Log) for durability and recovery.
+When a memtable is in the flush queue and immutable it is still accessible for reading.
+Because the memtable has a WAL associated with it,you will see a WAL file (i.e., wal_4.log) file until the flush is complete.
+If a crash occurs the memtable's WAL is replayed and immutable state is recovered and requeued for flush.

 ### 4.2 Block Manager Format